 Problem: Arriving late or early for an appointment.

 Solution: There are few things having as big an impact on our schedule as patients arriving late for an appointment.
 When we can start an appointment on time, we are much better able to stay on time.
 We see patients by scheduled time, so arriving early, far in advance of the appointment, will only result in a longer wait.
-HOWEVER, you should arrive approximately five minutes ahead of your scheduled sick appointment so that we can verify insurance and demographic information, and you should arrive ten or more minutes ahead of well checkups because there are several questionnaires to complete.
+HOWEVER, you should arrive approximately ten minutes ahead of your scheduled sick appointment so that we can verify insurance and demographic information, and you should arrive ten to fifteen minutes ahead of well checkups because there are several questionnaires to complete.